 I’m not going to tell you that you need to sit down with your clients and tell them why mud wrestling videos or Stanley Kubrick sliders don’t work.

 Or that you owe your international clients, who don’t speak or write English natively, an explanation for every word or sentence that you wrote correctly and with the right nuance and they then “beautified”.

 I’m going to suggest a way for bypassing client suggestions from the get-go.

 The most effective, and time-saving, way to avoid client meddling is to lay out the rational for your approach to any writing project you undertake before you lay down a single word of text.

 This will take a little discovery.
 You’ll need to sit down and figure out each client's potential users and their needs.
 You’ll need to come up with a voice and make it speak.
 Writing a draft of the home page usually helps there.
 When you’re done, put it all in a document and send it.

 Because, let’s be realistic, clients may forget what they wanted.
 They may leap off into precarious directions that jeopardize your budget and time.
 If you have that rationale in writing, you can always steer the conversation back on track.

 So, while the client is rarely right, web writers need to shoulder some of the blame when time is wasted.
-If you’ve got the proposal you agreed to and the client still wants a mud wrestling match, I guess you can always follow Dan Wieden’s advice and tell them to screw off.
-(See above.)
+If you’ve got the proposal you agreed to and the client still wants a mud wrestling match, you can either bite the bullet or follow Dan Wieden’s advice (see above.)

 Max Sheridan's writing has appeared in a number of online and print publications in the US, UK and elsewhere.
 He's worked as a teacher, journalist, editor and copywriter.
 He's the founder and director of Write CY, a Nicosia-based platform for creative writing and community storytelling, where he teaches Story Craft, a 10-week short story writing course.
 His novel Dillo was released by Shotgun Honey in December 2017.
 Talk to him at: email@example.com.